 and find it at our Aufnahmestudio und Visualisierungslabor at the northern campus.

-Praktikum: Horror Adventure
+Praktikum (BA): Horror Adventure

 Interaktives Adventure-VR-Spiel mit Rollstuhl-Steuerung zur immersiven Fortbewegung.